Particular/docs.particular.net/nservicebus/throughput-tool/faq.md

 Yes, just like NServiceBus and all the Particular Service Platform tools, the [EndpointThroughputCounter source code](https://github.com/Particular/Particular.EndpointThroughputCounter) is available on GitHub.

-## What should I do if I have problems running the tool
+## The tool threw an error

 Particular Software can help.
-Open a [non-critical support case](https://particular.net/support) for assistance with running the tool.
+Open a [non-critical support case](https://particular.net/support) and include the output of the application as well as the stack trace for the exception.